SeniorMars/rust-presentation/rust-pres.md

     // Make a regex
     let re = Regex::new(r"^(\d+)-(\d+) (\S): (\S+)").unwrap();
     for policy in lines {
-        // Automatically capture the regex from capture groups for group in re.captures_iter(&policy) {
+        // regex from capture groups
+        for group in re.captures_iter(&policy) {
             let count = &group[4]
                 .chars()